odoo/documentation/content/developer/reference/user_interface/view_architectures.rst

 Cards structure definition can be split into multiple templates for clarity, but at least one root template `kanban-box` must be defined.

-Two additional templates can be defined: `kanban-menu` and `kanban-tooltip`.
-If defined, the `kanban-menu` template is rendered inside a dropdown that can be toggled with a vertical ellipsis (:guilabel:`⋮`) on the top right of the card.
-The `kanban-tooltip` template is rendered inside a tooltip when hovering kanban cards.
+An additional template can be defined: `kanban-menu`.
+If defined, it is rendered inside a dropdown that can be toggled with a vertical ellipsis (:guilabel:`⋮`) on the top right of the card.

 The templates are written in :ref:`JavaScript QWeb <reference/qweb/javascript>`